 Pleural effusion, sometimes called “water in the lungs,” is the accumulation of excess fluid between the layers of the pleura outside the lungs.

-Pleural effusions are very common, with approximately 100,000 cases diagnosed in the United States each year, according to the National Cancer Institute .
+According to the National Cancer Institute, pleural effusions are very common, with approximately 100,000 cases in the United States each year.

 Depending on the cause, the excess fluid may be poor in proteins (transudative) or rich in proteins (exudative).
 These two categories help doctors determine the cause of the pleural effusion.